awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 1. Open the context \(right\-click\) menu, and then choose **Remove from project**\.

     AWS SCT removes the selected database server, all mapping rules, conversion results, and other metadata related to this server\.

+## Running AWS SCT in an offline mode<a name="CHAP_UserInterface.OfflineMode"></a>

+You can run AWS Schema Conversion Tool in an offline mode\.
+Following, you can learn how to work with an existing AWS SCT project when disconnected from your source database\.

+AWS SCT doesn't require a connection to your source database to run the following operations:
++ Add mapping rules\.
++ Create database migration assessment reports\.
++ Convert database schemas and code\.
++ Edit your source and converted code\.
++ Save your source and converted code as SQL scripts in a text file\.

+Before you use AWS SCT in an offline mode, connect to your source database, load metadata, and save your project\.
+Open this project or disconnect from the source database server to use AWS SCT in an offline mode\.

+**To run AWS SCT in an offline mode**

+1. Start the AWS Schema Conversion Tool and create a new project\.
+For more information, see [Creating an AWS SCT project](#CHAP_UserInterface.Project)\.

+1. Add a source database server and connect to your source database\.
+For more information, see [Adding database servers to an AWS SCT project](#CHAP_UserInterface.AddServers)\.

+1. Add a target database server or use a virtual target database platform\.
+For more information, see [Using virtual targets](CHAP_Mapping.VirtualTargets.md)\.

+1. Create a mapping rule to define the target database platform for your source database\.
+For more information, see [Creating mapping rules in AWS SCT](CHAP_Mapping.md)\.

+1. Choose **View**, and then choose **Main view**\.

+1. In the left panel that displays the objects of your source database, choose your source database schemas\.
+Open the context \(right\-click\) menu for the object, and then choose **Load schema**\.
+This operation loads all source schema metadata into your AWS SCT project\.

+   The **Create report** and **Convert schema** operations also load all source schema metadata into your AWS SCT project\.
+If you ran one of these operations from the context menu, skip the **Load schema** operation\.

+1. On the **File** menu, choose **Save project** to save the source database metadata in your project\.

+1. Choose **Disconnect from the server** to disconnect from your source database\.
+Now you can use AWS SCT in the offline mode\.

 ## Using AWS SCT tree filters<a name="CHAP_UserInterface.TreeFilters"></a>